zpxp/polybar-dwm-module/README.md

 ## The DWM Module
 The dwm module currently supports the following:
+- Labels:
-- Display dwm tags
+    * Display dwm tags
+        - Separator label between tags
-- Display the current layout
+    * Display the current layout
-- Display the currently focused window title (per monitor)
+    * Display the currently focused window title (per monitor)
+    * Display label when focused window is floating
+- Click Handlers:
+    * Tags:
-- Left-click to view tag
+        - Left-click tag to view tag
-- Right-click to toggle view on tag
+        - Right-click tag to toggle view on tag
+    * Layout:
+        - Left-click to set `secondary-layout` (specified in config)
+        - Right-click to set previous layout
+        - Scroll to cycle through layouts (with wrapping and reverse scroll)
 - Different formatting for different tag states:
     * Focused: selected tag on selected monitor
     * Unfocused: selected tag on unselected monitor
     * Visible: unselected, but occupied tag on any monitor
     * Urgent: Unselected tag with window that has the urgent hint set
     * Empty: Unselected and unoccupied tags
-- Separator label between tags
 - The combined power of polybar